Manpages

 mu view is the mu command for displaying e-mail message files.
 It works on message files and does not require the message to be indexed in the database.

-The command shows some common headers (From:, To:, Cc:, Bcc:, Subject: and Date:), the list of attachments and the plain-text body of the message (if any).
+The command shows some common headers (From:, To:, Cc:, Bcc:, Subject: and Date:), the list of attachments and either the plain-text or html body of the message (if any), or its s-expression representation.

 VIEW OPTIONS